 - outdoor markets

 In Rio de Janeiro, tourists are often robbed, particularly at:

 - Ipanema Beach

 - the Corcovado Trail.

-The military is currently deployed to Rio de Janeiro to enforce public security, with a focus on organised crime.
-Armed groups in Sao Paulo have robbed patrons in restaurants, both in rich and poor neighbourhoods.
+The military is deployed in Rio de Janeiro to enforce public security but its focus is on organised crime.

-Crime levels in shanty towns or 'favelas' and many satellite cities are very high.
-Avoid these areas, even with a tour group, and especially at night.
+Crime levels in shanty towns or 'favelas' and many satellite cities are especially high.
 GPS navigation can inadvertently lead people (including taxis and Ubers) into favelas, exposing them to risk of theft and violence.
-Tourists should use the registered taxis to and from the Rio de Janeiro airport of Galeão and don't self-drive in Rio.
-If driving, ensure your GPS route is not via a favela.
-If in doubt consult your hotel or tour guide.

 Criminal activities related to drug trafficking and trafficking of illicit goods are common along Brazil's western and northern border areas, including the states of Amazonas, Acre, Rondônia, Mato Grosso, Roraima, Pará and Amapa, as well as the tri-border area of Argentina, Brazil (Foz do Iguaçu city) and Paraguay.